Every modern campus needs a powerful content management system (CMS).

 • We offer onsite and remote training opportunities that are customized for your institution’s end users, administrators, trainers or developers.

 • Our learning management system includes self-paced classes, videos and quizzes.
-You can create your own materials or use Omni CMS materials to educate your users.
+You can create your own materials or use Modern Campus CMS materials to educate your users.

 • You can access our support site and knowledge base 24/7 to learn about features and functionality and get answers quickly.
 The Feedback Forum allows customers to submit, comment on and vote on CMS feature requests.